gotchoices/MyCHIPs/doc/learn-tally.md

 }
 ```

-At any given time, a given entity should ideally have a single:
-  - CHIP ID
-  - Agent ID
-  - Signature public key

-Any time a site receives a certificate for a user it already has record of, it should
-validate the authenticity of the certificate using the public key it already has on file.
-If the information is authentic by this measure, the site should update any contact
-information from the certificate.

-If the public keys don't match, it should probably just create a new user or alert
-a human to determine the correct course of action.

-If changes need to be made to the CHIP ID or Agent ID, this can be done automatically if
-duly authorized by a record signed by the peer's signature key.
+It is the responsibility of the user to maintain accurate data in its certificate.
+When a tally is executed, it will encapsulate the certificate data presented by the user.
+This version of the certificate will persist throughout the lift of the tally even if
+the user changes his certifiicate information elsewhere.

+In other words, a user's various tallies can have different versions of its certificate.

+Also note that a tally is bound to the agents specified at the time it is signed.
+This implies that if a user wants to move its business to a different agent, it will
+need to create a second account, execute new tallies with its trading partners, and then
+move balances from the old account to the new one.

-If a user's signature key needs to be changed
+If a user's signature key needs to be changed, a similar process will have to be followed:
-this should probably be done by:
-- disabling all old tallies with a close request by the partner holding a remaining
+- disable all old tallies with a close request by the partner holding a remaining
   good signing key;
-- creating new tallies with the new signature key, and then moving remaining credits over
+- create new tallies with the new signature key, and then moving remaining credits over
   from the old tallies to the new tallies that include the new signature key.

 This way, trading partners will necessarily be involved in the process of moving to a